WHAT VOIDS YOUR CAR WARRANTY? HERE'S WHAT YOU NEED TO KNOW

 A car warranty is an agreement between the carmaker and the consumer.
 It outlines the terms and conditions that a consumer must follow in order to maintain their eligibility in receiving a protection of the purchased car from the carmaker.
 In other words, a car warranty is a guarantee that you won’t have to pay for any faults or issues with your car within the agreed period of time.

 Generally, car warranties can be voided in parts or as whole.
-For example, if you don’t have the oil changed in the engine according to the suggested maintenance schedule and the engine fails as a result, the carmaker has the legal authority to void the particular warranty for your car engine and to make you pay for the repairs involved.
+For example, if you don’t changed the engine oil according to the suggested maintenance schedule, and the engine fails as a result, the carmaker has the legal authority to void the particular warranty for your car engine.
+They could make you pay for the repairs involved.
 However, the rest of your car warranty remains unaffected, given that the rest of the parts of your car are perfectly fine and are not affected by your negligence.